shambhavi-20/cse15l-lab-reports/Week4_Lab_Report.md

 The [ git clone https://github.com/shambhavi-20/lab7 ]
 command was very far up in the search history.
 So, I used Ctrl-R to search for it.
 I typed "git clo" and found the command.
-After that I just pressed Enter to clone repository.
+After that, I just pressed Enter to clone the repository.
 ```
 <img width="604" alt="Screen Shot 2023-02-24 at 4 00 22 AM" src="https://user-images.githubusercontent.com/114725358/221174113-02b4a76c-012c-40e2-9980-d7691b5ecc29.png">